Malaysia mosque a source of hope for heroin addicts

 "The use of methadone is only one part of treating drug addicts because we also have to look at the patient's spiritual, psychological and psychosocial aspects," he said.

 The patients are not always well-received.
-Some who turn up at the Ar Rahman mosque face being stigmatized by the community and by the mosque officials themselves.
+Some who turn up at the Ar Rahman mosque face being stigmatised by the community and by the mosque officials themselves.

 "People always say that drug addicts are associated with crime, and ask why the clinic is there.
 They think mosques are only for 'good' people," said Ghaffar.